clinton-hall/nzbToMedia/README.md

 	iii.
 [CouchPotato] & [SickBeard]
-		Category = you must set the category that is passed from these applications destination = you must set the absoluet path where you want movies extracted to. this destination, for CouchPotato, must match the CouchPotato Renamers, "from" directory.
+		Category = you must set the category that is passed from these applications If using "blackhole-subdirectory", this is the last folder name used in the blackhole. destination = you must set the absoluet path where you want movies extracted to. this destination, for CouchPotato, must match the CouchPotato Renamers, "from" directory.